egliloris/movie-center-x/README.md

 ## TODO's

 ### Basics - Movies

 - [ ] Run the application and inspect the redux dev tools.
 - [ ] Checkout the [Movies](http://localhost:4200/movies) tab.
 Whats the difference between viewing the movies details vs. the random vote average display.
 - [ ] Implement the like button to increase the movie vote count.

 ### Advanced - Shows

 Try to implement the [Shows](http://localhost:4200/shows) tab on your own.
 The basic architecture has been done and simply awaits your input.

 Here is a small checklist which might help you on your way:

-- [ ] Load actions implemented
+- [ ] Load actions implemented.
-- [ ] Load effect implemented
+- [ ] Load effect implemented.
-- [ ] Load success and failure reducer implemented
+- [ ] Load success and failure reducer implemented.
-- [ ] Load on init dispatched
+- [ ] Load on init dispatched.
-- [ ] Select all selector implemented
+- [ ] Select all selector implemented.

 What else can you try?